Nathan-47/PersonalWebsitev.01/README.md

 <br />

 ## NOTE
-There may be some missing videos on certain project pages.
+* There may be some missing videos on certain project pages.
+* Contact form does not work.